-- Where will you do the interview?
+- Where will the interview be conducted?

-- Your office?
+- Personal office?

 - Conference room?

 - Videoconference, phone, and email interviews

 - Important aspects:

 - Neutral environment

 - Minimize distractions

 - Sit in their chair

-- Check your lobby/waiting area for distractions and "hidden messages"
+- Check the lobby/waiting area for distractions and "hidden messages"

+- Privacy (visual and auditory)

 THE INVESTIGATORS